- Testing Services

 Sampling the Lot

 Samples for Oregon Certification can be obtained by authorized samplers of Oregon Seed Services (ph: 541-737-4513).
 The sample is submitted in person by the sampler or through a secure mail service.
+Login to the ecertification site to fill out a sample certificate.

 Samples for the Orange International Certificate (OIC) can be obtained only by samplers authorized by the OSU Seed Laboratory.
 The sample is delivered to the lab in person or by a secure courier.